 - Read detailed information for GLOW: English, Macedonian, Albanian.

 - Review past GLOW camp photos and videos.

 WHO DO WE WORK WITH?

-- Camp GLOW is operated and staffed by 30 adults comprising YMCA staff, Peace Corps volunteers, and GLOW camper alumni.
-Camp GLOW is developed and operated by YMCA with partnership from Peace Corps.
+- Camp GLOW is developed and operated by YMCA with partnership from Peace Corps.
+Camp GLOW is operated and staffed by 30 adults comprising YMCA staff, Peace Corps volunteers, and GLOW camper alumni.

 - We have worked together with our friends at the US Embassy since the beginning of the GLOW & YMLP Youth Development Program.

 Info graphic from the survey at Camp GLOW 2018

 Camp GLOW began in Romania in 1995.
 Three Peace Corps Volunteers and four Romanian teachers took 80 young women to a mountain campsite for a week long leadership camp… Since that first camp in Romania, Peace Corps has actively supported Camp GLOW in other Peace Corps countries… In each country Peace Corps Volunteers and host-country nationals adapt Camp GLOW to reflect the realities of the young women in their local communities.
 While the content and styles of Camp GLOW vary, certain principles and themes exist through all the camps.
 These principles and themes include developing leadership skills, improving self esteem, increasing knowledge of women’s health issues, respecting and caring for the environment, and promoting the belief that every young woman can make a difference in their community.